INFORMATION REQUIRED IN PROXY STATEMENT

 The term of office of each person elected as a director will continue until the next annual meeting or until his or her successor has been elected and qualified, or until the director’s death, resignation or removal.

-The board of directors considers diversity in the makeup of the Board when evaluating director candidates.
-Characteristics that it considers include nature and breadth of business experience, professional certification, and education.
+The Board of Directors considers diversity, including gender and ethnicity, in the makeup of the Board when evaluating director candidates.
+Qualifications that it considers include nature and breadth of business experience, professional certification, and education.

 Background of Nominees

-Paul J. Travers, age 56, was the founder of Vuzix and has served as our President and Chief Executive Officer since 1997 and as a member of our board of directors since November 1997.
+Paul Travers, age 58, is the founder of Vuzix and has served as our President and Chief Executive Officer since 1997 and as a member of our Board of Directors since November 1997.
 Prior to the formation of Vuzix, Mr. Travers founded both e-Tek Labs, Inc. and Forte Technologies Inc. He has been a driving force behind the development of our products.
-With more than 30 years’ experience in the consumer electronics field, and 25 years’ experience in the virtual reality and virtual display fields, he is a nationally recognized industry expert.
+With more than 30 years’ experience in the consumer electronics field, and 26 years’ experience in the virtual reality and virtual display fields, he is a nationally recognized industry expert.
 He holds an Associate degree in engineering science from Canton, ATC and a Bachelor of Science degree in electrical and computer engineering from Clarkson University.
 Mr. Travers resides in Honeoye Falls, New York.
-Mr. Travers’ experience as our founder and Chief Executive Officer qualifies him to serve on our board of directors.
+Mr. Travers’ experience as our founder and Chief Executive Officer qualifies him to serve on our Board of Directors.

-Grant Russell, age 65, has served as our Chief Financial Officer and Executive Vice President since 2000 and as a member of our board of directors since April 2009.
+Grant Russell, age 67, has served as our Chief Financial Officer and Executive Vice President since 2000 and as a member of our Board of Directors since April 2009.
 From 1997 to 2004, Mr. Russell developed and subsequently sold a successful software firm and a new concept computer store and cyber café.
 In 1984, he co-founded Advanced Gravis Computer (Gravis), which, under his leadership as President, grew to become the world’s largest PC and Macintosh joystick manufacturer with sales of $44 million worldwide and 220 employees.
 Gravis was listed on NASDAQ and the Toronto Stock Exchange.
-In September 1996 it was acquired by a US-based Fortune 100 company in a successful public tender offer.
+In September 1996 it was acquired by a US-based Fortune 100 company via a successful public tender offer.
 Mr. Russell holds a Bachelor of Commerce degree in finance from the University of British Columbia and is both a US Certified Public Accountant and a Canadian Chartered Professional Accountant.
 Mr. Russell resides in Vancouver, British Columbia, Canada and has a secondary residence in West Henrietta, New York.
-Mr. Russell’s business executive and financial experience qualifies him to serve on our board of directors.
+Mr. Russell’s business executive and financial experience qualifies him to serve on our Board of Directors.

-Alexander Ruckdaeschel, age 45, joined our board of directors in November 2012.
-Since March 2001, Mr. Ruckdaeschel has worked in the financial industry in the United States and Europe as a co- founder, partner and/or in senior management.
-Mr. Ruckdaeschel cofounded Herakles Capital Management and AMK Capital Advisors in 2008.
+Alexander Ruckdaeschel, age 47, joined our Board of Directors in November 2012.
+Since March 2001, Mr. Ruckdaeschel has worked in the financial industry in the United States and Europe as a co-founder, partner and/or in senior management.
+Mr. Ruckdaeschel co-founded Herakles Capital Management and AMK Capital Advisors in 2008.
 Mr. Ruckdaeschel has also been a partner with Alpha Plus Advisors, from 2006 to 2010, and Nanostart AG, from 2002 to 2006, where he was the head of their US group.
 Mr. Ruckdaeschel has significant experience in startup operations as the manager of DAC Nanotech-Fund and Biotech-Fund from 2002 to 2006.
 Following service in the German military, Mr. Ruckdaeschel was a research assistant at Dunmore Management focusing on intrinsic value identifying firms that were undervalued and had global scale potential.
 From October 1992 to October 2000 Mr. Ruckdaeschel was in the German military and supported active operations throughout the Middle East while also participating as a professional biathlon athlete.
-Mr. Ruckdaeschel’s financial experience qualifies him to serve on our board of directors.
+Mr. Ruckdaeschel’s financial experience qualifies him to serve on our Board of Directors.

 RECOMMENDATION OF THE BOARD FOR PROPOSAL 1